radicalappdev/Interactive-3D-Graphics-For-FileMaker/Timeline/README.md

 - index.html - the main html file
 - style.css - the main css file - just a class for the canvas
 - main.js - This file will import Babylon JS and GUI, then create a scene.
-- main-tree-shaking.js - This alternative file does the same thing as main.js It is written to import for tree shaking.
-See build notes
 - ExampleWidgets (parent folder) is a FileMaker file with a few examples of how to use the widgets.

 ## Build Notes

 - This project uses vite-plugin-singlefile: It has some limitations that you should be aware of. https://github.com/richardtallent/vite-plugin-singlefile#limitations
-- BabylonJS is HUGE.
-The main.js version of the scene code does not import for tree shaking.
-There is an alternate version of the scene code in the main-tree-shakng.js file that does import for tree shaking.
-You can switch between the two by changing the script tag in the index.html file.